 As with all beach walks, this walk is best at low tide – the sand is firmer and rocks pools are fun to explore.
-Pippi’s are not as plentiful as they were before over harvesting and sand mining in the 1900s.
-Compounding the damage of mining, the South African bitou bush was planted to “rehabilitate” the dunes.
+Pippis are used for bait and a staple in the diet of aboriginal people who are skilled at spotting the molluscs where surf meets sand and scooping them up.
+Sadly, pippi are not as plentiful as they were before over harvesting and sand mining in the 1900s.
+Compounding the damage of mining, the South African bitou bush was planted to “rehabilitate” the dunes and now crowds out native vegetation.

 Even if you don’t find a pippi, you are sure to see crab balls, oystercatchers, gulls, jellyfish, and whales in season.
 Tidal rock pools hide periwinkles, starfish and barnacles.
 Up on the sand dunes are spinifex grasses, pigface, pandanus palms, casuarinas, banksia.
 There’s a lot of life on the seashore.